gschueler/nom/README.md

 ## Attributes

-    @attribute(:)? <value>
+    @attribute <value>
+    @attribute=<value>
+    attribute=<value>

 Attributes are added to the previous element, no matter the indentation.
+If you use the `@` sign you do not need an equals sign at the end of the attribute name.

 ## Comment